ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 5 - Grafana server.md

                 claimName: server-grafana
     ~~~

-    This `StatefulSet` for your Grafana server has a number of particularities, some inherited from the YAML specified in [Grafana's Kubernetes deployment documentation](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/#deploy-grafana-oss-on-kubernetes):
+    This `StatefulSet` for your Grafana server has a number of particularities in its `spec.template.spec` block, some inherited from the YAML specified in [Grafana's Kubernetes deployment documentation](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/#deploy-grafana-oss-on-kubernetes):

+    - `automountServiceAccountToken`\
+      This parameter is set to `false` here because Grafana will get the information it needs from Prometheus, not directly from the Kubernetes API.

     - `securityContext`\
       This is the same `securityContext` specified in the official Grafana documentation at the pod level of this Grafana `StatefulSet`: